Risk of Businesses

 In the course of business operations, the Group has established alliances with contractors.
 While the Group has implemented measures such as providing project information and holding business partner forums in order to strengthen the alliances with business partners, the Group's inability to secure business partners in a timely and appropriate manner, or any changes with regard to such relationships can adversely affect operating results of the Group due to reasons including the hindrance of the launch and/or execution of a project and/or the provision of services.

-In light of structural problems in the development process and the high dependence on human resources in its operations, the Group has positively addressed personnel management through working hour management, encouragement to take paid vacation, etc. However, the structure of system development, system failure at a customer’s location, responses to a delay in project development, etc., in addition to services or products offered by the Group, may result in long working hours and excessive work, which can cause health problems and/or a decline in productivity that adversely affects the operating results of the Group.
+Given the “work style reform” legislation, the Group has positively addressed personnel management through working hour management, encouragement to take paid vacation, medical check-ups by a public health nurse, etc. However, the persistent labor shortage, combined with the structure of system development, system failure at a customer’s location, responses to a delay in project development, etc., in addition to services or products offered by the Group, may cause stress-related health problems and/or a decline in productivity due to the loss of project members, which can in turn adversely affect the operating results of the Group.